yinwenpeng/Online-FLORS/README.md

 ####Data format:

-1) **labeled file**, e.g., "ontonotes-wsj-train" after "-trainFile" or "gweb-newsgroups-test" after "-labeledData" in above command line
+1) **Labeled File**, e.g., "ontonotes-wsj-train" after "-trainFile" or "gweb-newsgroups-test" after "-labeledData" in above command line

 The standard format in SANCL and WSJ. i.e., file contains two columns, first column is single words, second column is gold tag, word and tag are separated by a \tab.
 There is one empty line between sentences.
 For example: